Autism and Accountability

 Wow, there are as many ways to hold someone accountable as there people to hold accountable.

 Begin with giving praise for those things that are praiseworthy wherever possible.

 Accountability should include the good as well as the teachable.

 It is about learning and responsibility.
 It is about personal growth and the growth of relationships.

-We have all seen the articles indicating that children need 3-6 positives for every negative.
+Children need 3-6 positives for every negative.
 I see no reason why that would be any different in this context.
-After all, teaching our children and holding them accountable is part of our relationship with them, and if done well, will build and strengthen that relationship.
+Teaching our children, holding them accountable, is part of our relationship with them.
+If done well, we build and strengthen that relationship.

-In addition, doing so will teach your child the value of their contribution and uplift their self-esteem.
+Doing so will teach them the value of their contribution and lift their self-esteem.

-In that way, accountability becomes an honorable rite of passage to which you and your child can aspire.
+Accountability becomes an honorable rite of passage to which your child can aspire.

 Here Are Some Ideas: